imylam/delivery-test/README.md

 # Delivery Test

 ### Prerequisite
 The project requires Docker.
-Make sure you have docker and docker-compose installed.
+Make sure you have Docker and Docker-compose installed.

 ### Run The Project